Dr. Idoia Elola

 - The use of multimodal texts for discovering foreign language and Spanish heritage language learners' voices on identity, intercultural competence, and perspective on social justice.
-(Classroom-based research lab with Dr. Raychel Vasseur and a team of graduate students from TTU)
+(Classroom-based research with Dr. Raychel Vasseur and a team of graduate students from TTU)

 Her work has been published nationally and internationally in journals such as Journal of Second Language Writing, Foreign Language Annals, Hispania, Language Learning & Technology, CALICO and RESLA, as well as in edited books.
 She has two co-edited books: Current theoretical and applied perspectives on Hispanic and Lusophone linguistics (John Benjamins Publishing Company) and Technology across writing contexts and tasks (CALICO Press).
-Her co-authored book, L2 Digital writing, with her long-time colleague and friend, Dr. Ana Oskoz, is forthcoming from Equinox Press.
+Her co-authored book, L2 Digital writing, with her long-time colleague and friend, Dr. Ana Oskoz, in Equinox Press.

 For her collective efforts in teaching, research and service, Dr. Elola has received numerous awards and a professorship, including the Texas Tech University President's Excellence in Teaching Professorship, the Arts and Sciences Teaching Award, the President's Teaching Excellence Award, Integrated Scholar, and the Global Vision Haragan Award for Study Abroad.